MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/nettxqueue/nf-nettxqueue-nettxqueuegetextension.md

 ## -remarks

 Client drivers typically call this method from their *[EvtNetAdapterCreateTxQueue](../netadapter/nc-netadapter-evt_net_adapter_create_txqueue.md)* callback function after queue creation.
 To prevent frequent extension queries, store the extension returned by this method in your queue context space.

+For a code example of creating a transmit queue, see [Transmit and receive queues](https://docs.microsoft.com/windows-hardware/drivers/netcx/transmit-and-receive-queues).

 ## -see-also